KarthikJagadish/Coursera_Capstone/README.md

 The code can be found in the (notebook) .ipynb file.

-The project is well documented in the report and the presentation files in the repository.
+The project is well documented in the report (Accident Severity Prediction using Seattle Accident Dataset.pdf ) and the (Severity prediction.pdf) presentation files in the repository.